 Large Lego blocks or PVC pipes or anything that can be put together and then taken apart again can be an activity that can keep someone with dementia or Alzheimer’s busy.

-Of course, you want to make sure that the activity is safe.
-Some that I can recommend are…
+Of course, you want to make sure that the meaningful activity is safe.
+Some types of daily activities that I can recommend are…

 - Folding towels, sheets, napkins, etc.